 Mortgage Q&A: “What mortgage term is best?”

-By “mortgage term,” I mean the length of your mortgage.
-Why does it matter?
-Well, your mortgage payments and the amount of interest you pay will be determined, in part, by the term of your mortgage.
+First off, your mortgage payments and the amount of interest you pay will be determined, in large part, by the term of your mortgage.

-It won’t be double the amount of the 30-year, because you’ll pay less interest over the shorter period of time, but it’ll be significantly higher.
+It won’t be double the amount of the 30-year because you’ll pay less interest over a shorter period of time, but it’ll be significantly higher.

 This can obviously stretch a budget thin, so it’s important to decide on term before shopping to ensure you wind up with the right loan program to fit your unique financial profile.